 What should you use?

-If you do not use any of the products mentioned above on a consistent, monthly basis, and you are not using anything similar to them (ask us if you have questions) you are at risk for an infestation and recurring flea problems.
+If you do not use Simparica or a comparable product on a consistent, monthly basis, and you are not using anything similar to them (ask us if you have questions) you are at risk for an infestation and recurring flea problems.
 The doctors here at Cuyahoga Falls Veterinary Clinic see many cases of flea-caused skin disease even in the winter!

 Treat the environment!
 The live fleas you see on your dog or cat only account for 10% of the total fleas in the pets’ environment.
 They are the tip of the iceberg.
 The rest of them are eggs, larvae, or pupae and they’re in the carpets, blankets, bedding, upholstered furniture, doormats, etc. You must tackle these as well if you have an infestation.
 First, remove as many eggs, larvae, and pupae from the environment as possible.